wedbush-securities/server-example-basic/README.md

 ## Setup your access to Glue42 JFROG artifactory

-Some of the packages used in this example are in a private NPM repository.
-You will need access to it.
-Once you have this follow the steps to setup your dev env:
+Some of the packages used in this example are in a private NPM repository - you need to have access to it.
+Once you have, follow the steps to setup your dev env:

 1. To prepare a **.npmrc** file:
    1. Login to Glue42 JFROG